conestack/cone.app/docs/source/widgets.rst

         }]

 ``cone.app`` uses `typeahead.js <https://github.com/twitter/typeahead.js>`_
 on the client side for the livesearch implementation.
-Since cone makes no assumptions about what should happen with the livesearch results, a plugin must provide some JS handling it.
-Cone not even makes assumptions about the format of the received suggestions from the server.
-This is all up to the integration.
-The following example renders suggestions with icon and value text.
-When suggestion gets clicked, layout rendering is triggered on target URL.
+To customize the behavior of the livesearch on the client side, like custom rendering of suggestions or custom handling of item selection, a custom LiveSearch class must be implemented.

 .. note::